P. W. Singer: LikeWar: The Weaponization of Social Media

 LikeWar: The Weaponization of Social Media (Eamon Dolan/Houghton Mifflin Harcourt, 2018, ISBN 9781328695741) is a book by P. W. Singer and Emerson T. Brooking.
 The book examines the history of communications, the rise of open-source intelligence, the failed promise of cyber-utopianism, the advent of internet-based information warfare, and the growing political influence of Silicon Valley.
 Singer and Brooking identify a new mode of conflict, "LikeWar", in which competing viral phenomena influence the outcome of both military operations and political campaigns.
 Singer has described "cyberwar" as hacking computer networks and "likewar" as hacking people on them, "where the object is to drive something viral through a mix of likes, shares, and sometimes lies."
 In a starred review, Booklist described it as, "required reading for everyone living in a democracy and all who aspire to," while Amazon and Foreign Affairs named it a book of the year.

 Burn-In: A Novel of the Real Robotic Revolution

 Burn-In: A Novel of the Real Robotic Revolution (Houghton Mifflin Harcourt, 2020, ISBN 9781328637239) is the second novel of "useful fiction" by Singer and August Cole.
 It used the format of a technothriller to share 300 nonfiction insights about the trends of AI and automation and their political, economic, and social effects.

 On December 15, 2020, it was announced that a drama based on the novel was in development by CBS with Rideback as the production company and Robert Doherty, Daniel Lin, Lindsey Liberatore, P.W.
 Singer, and August Cole as executive producers.

+Task Force Talon: A Novel of the Army's Next Fight

+Task Force Talon: A Novel of the Army's Next Fight is the upcoming third novel of "useful fiction" by Singer and August Cole.
+First announced at the annual conference of the Association of the United States Army in October 2024, the novel envisions a future conflict between the U.S. and an unnamed allied country against a near-peer adversary in a technology-infused battlefield taking lessons from the Army's Field Manual 3.0 as well as from recent real-world conflicts and exercises.